-The history of the New Progressive Cathedral Church of God in Christ reflects God's divine providence for His vision imparted to the Bishop James R. Wright, Sr., Pastor.
+The history of the New Progressive Cathedral Church of God in Christ reflects God's divine providence for His vision imparted to the founder, Bishop James R. Wright, Sr., Pastor.

-Progressive Church of God in Christ started in a chapel at 537 Post Avenue on Sunday, October 18, 1981 with 6 adults and 6 children.
+Progressive Church of God in Christ started in a chapel at 537 Post Avenue on Sunday, October 18, 1981, with 6 adults and 6 children.
 Within 2 1/2 years, the small but growing congregation raised the funds to make a down payment for the property located at 270 Cumberland Street.
 In June of 1984, we journeyed by motorcade to the new location at 270 Cumberland Street and held our official ribbon cutting ceremony with about 30 adult members.